AdobeDocs/commerce-operations.en/help/installation/tutorials/lock-provider.md

 ---
 title: Configure the lock provider
-description: Follow these steps to prevent the duplicate cron jobs and cron groups from running on your Adobe Commerce or Magento Open Source deployment.
+description: Follow these steps to prevent the duplicate cron jobs and cron groups from running on your Adobe Commerce deployment.
 exl-id: c54e05b7-38fd-4731-bc77-a873b44d0ae8
 ---
 # Configure the lock provider